+Table of Contents Page

 Letter to Shareholders i

-Notice of 2024 Annual Meeting of Shareholders ii
+Notice of 2025 Annual Meeting of Shareholders ii

 Record Date ii

 Voting Matters and Vote Recommendations ii

 Proxy Statement 1

 Proxy Summary 1

 Voting and Meeting Information 1

 Attendance and Participation 1

-Who is Eligible to Vote 1
+Who is Eligible to Vote 2

 Advance Voting Methods 2

-Voting During the Annual Meeting 2
+Voting During the Annual Meeting 3

 Questions 3

+Our Purpose and Strategic Framework 4

+People 4

+Products 5

+Planet 5

-Company Operating Performance 3
+Performance 6

-Our Company Culture 3

-The 4Ps of Sustainability at Avient 4

-Impact of our Performance on Named Executive Officer 2023 Compensation 8

-Our Director Nominees and Committee Membership 10
+Our Director Nominees and Committee Membership 6

-Summary of Director Nominee Skills, Experience and Background 12
+Summary of Director Nominee Skills, Experience and Background 7

-Governance Highlights 14
+Governance Highlights 8

-Proposal 1 - Election of Twelve Director Nominees to Our Board of Directors 16
+PROPOSAL 1-Election of Twelve Director Nominees to Our Board of Directors 10

-Proposal 2 - Approval, on an Advisory Basis, of Named Executive Officer 23
+PROPOSAL 2-Approval, on an Advisory Basis, of Named Executive Officer Compensation 23

-Compensation 25

-Proposal 3 - Ratification of the Appointment of Ernst & Young LLP as Our

-Independent Registered Public Accounting Firm for the Fiscal Year Ending 25
+PROPOSAL 3-Ratification of the Appointment of Ernst & Young LLP ("EY") as Our Independent Registered Public Accountant 25

-December 31, 2024

-Independent Registered Public Accountant Services and Related Fee Arrangements
+Independent Registered Public Accountant Services and Related Fee Arrangements 25

 Report of the Audit Committee 26

 Corporate Governance 28

 Director Independence 28

 Board Leadership Structure 29

 Majority Voting for Directors 29

 Board Oversight of Risk 29

 Board Oversight of ESG and Sustainability Matters 30

-Code of Ethics, Code of Conduct, and Corporate Governance Guidelines 31
+Code of Ethics, Code of Conduct and Corporate Governance Guidelines 31

 Related Person Transactions 31

 Communication with the Board 32

 Board and Committees 32

-Board Refreshment and Diversity 37
+Board Refreshment 37

+Board Tenure 37

-2023 Non-Employee Director Compensation 38
+2024 Non-Employee Director Compensation 38

 Non-Employee Director Compensation Highlights 38

 Non-Employee Director Retainer and Meeting Fees 38

-2023 Non-Employee Director Compensation Table 39
+2024 Non-Employee Director Compensation Table 39

-Option Awards Outstanding and Fully Vested Deferred Shares 40
+Fully Vested Deferred Shares 40

 Ownership of Avient Shares 41

 Beneficial Ownership of Our Common Shares 41

 Stock Ownership Guidelines for Non-Employee Directors 42

 Compensation Discussion and Analysis 43

 Executive Summary 43

-Executive Compensation Philosophy and Objectives 46
+Executive Compensation Philosophy and Objectives 45

-What We Pay and Why: Elements of Compensation 48
+What We Pay and Why: Elements of Compensation 47

-Other Aspects of our Compensation Programs 54
+Other Aspects of Our Compensation Programs 54

 Executive Compensation 59

-2023 Summary Compensation Table 59
+2024 Summary Compensation Table 59

-2023 Grants of Plan-Based Awards 62
+2024 Grants of Plan-Based Awards 62

-Outstanding Equity Awards at 2023 Fiscal Year-End 64
+Outstanding Equity Awards at 2024 Fiscal Year-End 64

-2023 Option Exercises and Stock Vested 65
+2024 Option Exercises and Stock Vested 65

-2023 Non Qualified Deferred Compensation 65
+2024 Non Qualified Deferred Compensation 65

 Potential Payments Upon Termination or Change of Control 66

 CEO Pay Ratio Disclosure 71

 Pay Versus Performance Disclosure 72

-Compensation Committee Interlocks and Insider Participation 75
+Compensation Committee Interlocks and Insider Participation 76

-Risk Assessment of the Compensation Programs 75
+Risk Assessment of the Compensation Programs 76

 Compensation Committee Report 76

 Miscellaneous Provisions 77

-Internet Availability of Proxy Materials 77

-Voting at the Meeting 77

-Revoking a Proxy 78

-Shareholder Proposals 78

-Proxy Solicitation 79

-Householding of Proxy Materials 79

-Appendix A A-1
+Appendix A 80

 In this proxy statement, statements that are not reported financial results or other historical information are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements give current expectations or forecasts of future events and are not guarantees of future performance.
 They are based on management's expectations that involve a number of business risks and uncertainties, any of which could cause actual results to differ materially from those expressed in or implied by the forward-looking statements.
 You can identify these statements by the fact that they do not relate strictly to historic or current facts.
 They use words such as "will," "anticipate," "estimate," "expect," "project," "intend," "plan," "believe" and other words and terms of similar meaning in connection with any discussion of future operating or financial condition, performance and/or sales.
-Factors that could cause our actual results to differ materially from those implied by forward-looking statements include, but are not limited to, our ability to successfully achieve our sustainability goals within the expected time frames or at all, and those other factors described in detail in Part I of our Annual Report on Form 10-K for the year ended December 31, 2023.
+In particular, these include statements relating to future actions; prospective changes in raw material costs, product pricing or product demand; future performance; estimated capital expenditures; results of current and anticipated market conditions and market strategies; sales efforts; expenses; the outcome of contingencies such as legal proceedings and environmental liabilities; and financial results.
+Factors that could cause actual results to differ materially from those implied by these forwardlooking statements include, but are not limited to: